arend-lang/site/src/tutorial/PartI/datanproofs.md

 -- \func fin3 : Fin 3 => fsuc (fsuc (fsuc fzero))
 {%endarend%}

-It can be easily proven that {%ard%}Fin 3{%endard%} has not nore than three elements.
+It can be easily proven that {%ard%}Fin 3{%endard%} has no more than three elements.
 Specifically, it can be proven that every element of {%ard%}Fin 3{%endard%} is either
 {%ard%}fin0{%endard%}, {%ard%}fin1{%endard%} or {%ard%}fin2{%endard%}: